SeyvanGit/Comparing-DiD-vs-DDD/README.md

 ------------------------------------------------------------------------
 **Summary of results:**

-Immediate impact visible only in DDD.
+**Immediate impact visible only in DDD**.
 When the policy turned on statewide, DDD (using eligible vs non-eligible within counties) shows a clear jump in 30-day rearrests for eligible charges in the first weeks, then fades to a smaller positive level.

-DID is muted until counties diverge.
+**DID is muted until counties diverge**.
 With everyone treated at start, the treated-vs-control county contrast is weak; DID turns positive only after rescission when some counties continue and others stop.

-Magnitudes & precision.
+**Magnitudes & precision**.
 Static effects are small but meaningful (≈ +0.2–0.3 pp).
 The DDD estimate is much tighter (narrower CI) because the internal eligibility contrast nets out county-time shocks.

-Credibility checks.
+**Credibility checks**.
 A placebo start date yields ~0 effects, and pre-policy bins are jointly ~0—supporting a causal interpretation.

 Takeaway.
 Zero-bail raised short-run rearrest risk for eligible offenses, and DDD is the preferred design when treatment begins statewide.
 ---